 Visit Birdhouse City

-See this whimsical park located at Macaulay Mountain Conservation Area that features 100 birdhouses that provide safe nesting places for wrens, bluebirds, chickadees, tree swallows and purple martins.
+Visit this whimsical park located at Macaulay Mountain Conservation Area near Picton, which features 100 birdhouses that provide safe nesting places for wrens, bluebirds, chickadees, tree swallows, and purple martins.

 More ideas: